YoshithaRathnayake/CALCULATOR-WEBSITE/README.md

 ## Features
 This is a basic everyday Calculator with following features:
 - Basic Operations like Addition, Subtraction, Multiplication and Division can be done.
-- Operations to calculate the square or square root of a number can also be performed.
 - Supports decimal values.
+- Operation like calculating the square of a number can also be performed.
+- Square Root of a number can also be calculated.

  <div >
 <p>You wanna see the application, don't you?</p>